rf-santos/eredes-scraper/README.md

 # E-REDES Scraper
 ## Description
 This is a web scraper that collects data from the E-REDES website and can upload it to a database.
-Since there is no exposed interface to the data, this web scraper was developed as approach to collect it programatically.
+Since there is no exposed programatic interface to the data, this web scraper was developed as approach to collect it.
 A high-level of the process is:
 1. The scraper collects the data from the E-REDES website.
 2. A file with the energy consumption readings is downloaded.
 3. [ Optional ] The file is parsed and the data is uploaded to the selected database.
 4. [ Optional ] A feature supporting only the insertion of "deltas" is available.

-> This package supports E-REDES website available at time of writing 23/10/2023.
+> This package supports E-REDES website available at time of writing 14/06/2023.
-> The entrypoint for the scraper is the page https://balcaodigital.e-redes.pt/login.
+> The entrypoint for the scraper is the page https://balcaodigital.e-redes.pt/consumptions/history.

 ## Installation
 The package can be installed using pip: